walter/ember-cli-meta-options/README.md

 Would result in the options object having a nested object called article with two properties called title and summary.

     { article: { title: "Example article", summary: "Blah, blah, blah" } }

 ## Tests

-There are now acceptance tests that confirm the core featues work.
+There are now acceptance tests that confirm the core features work.

 I'm happy to accept pull requests for unit tests of the initializer code though.